-How a rebel Myanmar tin mine may up-end a global supply chain
+For Apple and others, tin supply chain has ties to rebel-held Myanmar mine

 The company added that, as Yunnan Tin was certified as conflict-free by the CFSI, "use of this smelter by our vendors is consistent with our Conflict Minerals Policy".

 Starbucks said small amounts of Yunnan Tin metal, sourced from second or third party suppliers, went into the ovens in its coffee shops.
 The company had received no information indicating it was using minerals from Myanmar, a spokeswoman said, but was pushing suppliers for more detailed sourcing disclosures.
 A GE spokesman said the company strived to use ethical sourcing in its mineral supply chain, adding it had "noted the concerns raised by Reuters and will address them through our internal process and with our external partners".

-A spokeswoman from discount retailer Target (TGT.N) said in a statement it was "committed to responsible business conduct".
+A spokeswoman from discount retailer Target said in a statement it was "committed to responsible business conduct".
 "We take these allegations very seriously, and we are looking into this," the statement said.

 (Additional reporting by Antoni Slodkowski in Yangon, JR Wu in Taipei, Jussi Rosendahl in Helsinki and Helena Soderpalm in Stockholm, Paul Carsten in Beijing and Sijia Zhang in Hong Kong; Editing by Alex Richardson)